Relaxing Forest Spa hand-poured natural soy wax candle

 - Light the candle in a well-ventilated room, away from drafts that can cause sooting (black marks on the vessel) or uneven burning.

-- Always follow the burn time suitable for the container size (do not exceed 4hrs).
+- Always follow the burn time suitable for the container size (do not exceed 3hrs for smaller candles).
 Burning for less than advised time can cause the candle to 'tunnel', which leaves a build-up of wax around the vessel's sides.
-Burning for longer periods (over four hours) can cause the wick to move or slant.
+Burning for longer periods (over three hours) can cause the wick to move or slant, moreover the longer the candle is burned, the hotter the glass will become and might crack from too much heat and cause fire!

 - Make sure you stop burning your candle when 10mm of wax remains at the bottom, keeping an eye on a burning candle when the wax is low, as the glass can become very hot.